aws-samples/aws-waf-classic-workshop/docs/step-1.md

 # Step 1 - Getting Started with AWS WAF Security Automations Solution

-## Part I - Associate the solution's AWS WAF Web ACL with your ALB
+## 1.1 Associate the solution's AWS WAF Web ACL with your ALB

 After deploying the Web App, look at the [CloudFormation Exports](https://console.aws.amazon.com/cloudformation/home?#/exports).
 You should have a value called `site-url`.
 That is the address of the Application Load Balancer sitting on top of the Web App.
 Take note of that URL.